vishalbhalla/autocoleval/README.md

 # Evaluation of automatic collocation extraction methods for language learning

-This repository contains the code for the paper on Evaluation of automatic collocation extraction methods for language learning submitted to the [14<sup>th</sup> Workshop on Innovative Use of NLP for Building Educational Applications (BEA)](https://sig-edu.org/bea/current) at [The 57th Annual Meeting of Association for Computational Linguistics (ACL) 2019](http://www.acl2019.org/EN/index.xhtml).
+This repository contains the code for the paper on [Evaluation of automatic collocation extraction methods for language learning](https://www.aclweb.org/anthology/W19-4428) accepted at the [14<sup>th</sup> Workshop on Innovative Use of NLP for Building Educational Applications (BEA)](https://sig-edu.org/bea/current) at [The 57<sup>th</sup> Annual Meeting of Association for Computational Linguistics (ACL) 2019](http://www.acl2019.org/EN/index.xhtml).
+Additionally, the [poster](https://www.researchgate.net/publication/335368166_Collocations_Poster_BEA_ACL_2019pdf) presented at the workshop.

 ## Installation
 * Python 3.6+ (Install using [Anaconda](https://www.anaconda.com/distribution/) - Recommended and tested!)